I want to order CDs/DVDs/vinyl records from you – what is the procedure?

 – Of course!
 We save and archive all incoming and produced material for at least five (5) years.
 You can therefore easily place a repeat order by logging in to “My pages” and choosing “Buy again”.

-How long is delivery time for CD and DVD productions?
+How long is delivery time?

 – We normally deliver all our packaged productions within approx. 14 workdays – calculated from the date that you approve the print proof sheet from our graphic designers.